rta74/rta74/README.md

 <br>
 <br>
 <img src="https://github.com/user-attachments/assets/c6b5874a-aebd-4de0-bc3c-ebc7aa962dc4" align="left" width="200px"/>
-    • Design and prototype a device that makes interacting with dogs easier for people with physical limitations <br> <br>
+    • Analyze behaviour and performance of active components.
+Construct circuits, run simulations and tests to confirm behavior of diodes, bjt’s, and mosfets <br> <br>
-    • Initiated design process by applying a needs analysis, then applying lean manufacturing principles to optimize design by prioritizing key fixtures<br>
+    • Began process by using an industry grade SPA machine to obtain and study I-V characteristics and parameters for the active components, then analyzed the given circuits for better understanding <br>
 <br clear="left"/>
 <br>
 <ins><strong>How?</strong></ins>